-A full description of all ILA core properties can be found in Table 10-2.
+A full description of all ILA core properties can be found in the following table.

-Table 10-2: ILA Debug Core Properties
+Table 4: ILA Debug Core Properties

 Debug Core Property Description Possible Values C_DATA_DEPTH Maximum number of data samples that can be stored by the ILA core.
 Increasing this value causes more block RAM to be consumed by the ILA core and can adversely affect design performance.
 1024 (Default) 2048 4096 8192 16384 32768 65536 131072 C_TRIGIN_EN Enables the TRIG_IN and TRIG_IN_ACK ports of the ILA core.
 Note that you need to use the advanced netlist change commands to connect these ports to nets in your design.
 If you wish to use the ILA trigger input or output signals, you should consider using the HDL instantiation method of adding ILA cores to your design. false (Default) true C_TRIGOUT_EN Enables the TRIG_OUT and TRIG_OUT_ACK ports of the ILA core.
 Note that you need to use the advanced netlist change commands to connect these ports to nets in your design.
-If you wish to use the ILA trigger input or output signals, you should consider using the HDL instantiation method of adding ILA cores to your design. false (Default) true C_ADV_TRIGGER Enables the advanced trigger mode of the ILA core.
-Refer to Chapter 11 for more details on this feature. false (Default) true C_INPUT_PIPE_STAGES Enables extra levels of pipe stages (for example, flip-flop registers) on the PROBE inputs of the ILA core.
-This feature can be used to improve timing performance of your design by allowing the Vivado tools to place the ILA core away from critical sections of the design.
-0 (Default) 1 2 3 4 5 C_EN_STRG_QUAL Enables the basic capture control mode of the ILA core.
-Refer to Chapter 11 for more details on this feature. false (Default) true
+If you wish to use the ILA trigger input or output signals, you should consider using the HDL instantiation method of adding ILA cores to your design. false (Default) true

-Table 10-2: ILA Debug Core Properties (Cont'd)
+Table 4: ILA Debug Core Properties (cont'd)